googleapis/google-cloud-ruby/google-cloud-datastore-admin-v1/README.md

-# Ruby Client for the Firestore in Datastore mode Admin V1 API
+# Ruby Client for the Cloud Datastore V1 API

 Accesses the schemaless NoSQL database to provide fully managed, robust, scalable storage for your application.

-Firestore in Datastore mode is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Firestore in Datastore mode Admin V1 API.
+It provides basic client classes for a specific version of the Cloud Datastore V1 API.
 Most users should consider using the main client gem, [google-cloud-datastore-admin](https://rubygems.org/gems/google-cloud-datastore-admin).
 See the section below titled *Which client should I use?* for more information.